Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • You justify hires based on capacity and contribution—not hope

-If you can’t measure this yet, start with a simpler proxy: visits, collections, and labor hours by provider, then refine.
+If you can’t measure this yet, start with a simpler proxy and basic financial modeling: visits, collections, and labor hours by provider, then refine.

 Quick-Start Checklist